TuomoKu/SPX-GC/README.md

 # Roadmap <a id="roadmap"></a>
 New releases will try address found issues and bugs in older versions and they will also introduce new features and functionality.
 See table for some planned features and use [feedback](#feedback) to submit suggestions.

+> **DISCUSS FEATURES:** Visit [spx.kampsite.co](https://spx.kampsite.co) to discuss and propose new features and vote them up 🚀

-> When a new version becomes available it will be promoted on the Welcome page of the application (if access to internet).
-Several versions can be installed (into different folders) and if there are no backwards compatibility issues between versions they can be configured to use the same dataroot and template -folder.
+<small>When a new version becomes available it will be promoted on the Welcome page of the application (if access to internet).
+Several versions can be installed (into different folders) and if there are no backwards compatibility issues between versions they can be configured to use the same dataroot -folder for projects/rundowns. </small>

 | Release | Planned features (subject to change)| Timeframe |